saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 }
 ```

-Additionlly, for faster syncing of your argocd deployment quicker when there you make a new commit, you can add a webhook to your repository to trigger argocd to sync your application when there is a new commit.
+Additionally, for faster syncing of your argocd deployment quicker when you make a new commit, you can add a webhook to your repository to trigger argocd to sync your application when there is a new commit.

-This will help you avoid the 3 minutes wait time for argocd to sync your application.
+This will help you avoid the 3-minute wait time for argocd to sync your application.

 ```yaml title="argocd.tf"
 data "kubernetes_service" "argocd_server" {